7 Search Engine Advertising Techniques Successful Businesses Swear By

 Yes, there is such a thing as negative keywords.
 Using negative keywords is one of the best ways to control who search engines show your ads to.
 Also, if you are using phrase match or broad match types, there’s a chance that your ads will appear for irrelevant searches, and you’ll want to combat this.

 For example, if you are selling high-end “women’s shoes”, you wouldn’t want to attract traffic that’s searching for “cheap women’s shoes”.
 So you might want to list “cheap” and “affordable” as negative keywords.

 Brainstorm the search terms or phrases that you’d want to avoid.
 Negative keywords will allow you to exclude these search terms from your ad campaigns so you can concentrate on targeting the right traffic.
 As you run ads and see the actual search queries that users are searching for, you will learn more about which negative keywords should be included for each ad.

 #4 Keep an eye out for new keywords

-You need to be well aware of the most popular search phrases and the best performing keywords that your target customers are using – at all times.
+You need to be well aware of the most popular search phrases with the highest search volumes and the best performing keywords that your target customers are using – at all times.
 Keep a track of all your keywords and check them regularly to see how they are performing.